EasyPost/easy-ui/documentation/specs/DisplayTable.md

   dataAlignment?: "start" | "center" | "end";

   /**
-   * Marks the table has having no row headers.
+   * Marks the table as having no row headers.
 For accessibility reasons, this should be avoided when possible.
    */
   hasNoRowHeaders?: boolean;